dbwest/ezminingrig/README.md

 Currently mining is profitible, and even when it isn't immediately...
 HODL.

-## But I'm not technical!
+## But I'm not technical! :confused:
 All the more reason to get into this...
-Enjoy learning something new...
+Enjoy learning something new... maybe pair up with someone that is... may also be the beginning of a beautiful friendship.
+Be careful though... your valuable time :watch: is at stake... and you may be left with a ... learning experience.
+If you are the kind of person that can accept that, and see it as not an entirely bad or fruitless thing, then this guide was made for you.